abhisheksingh87/starter-cookbook/content/best-practices/spring-boot-testing-notes.md

                                                 .lastName("smith")
                                                 .build();
             //then
-            assertEquals(expectedJurisdiction, CustomerRepository.findById("07677"));
+            assertEquals(expectedCustomer, CustomerRepository.findById("123"));
         }
     }
     ```

-1. As a next step up in complexity, consider adding _mock_ frameworks, like **mockito** if you have some interactions with external resources.
+1. As a next step, consider adding _mock_ frameworks, like **mockito** if you have some interactions with external resources.

     ```java
     @ExtendsWith(MockitoExtension.class)